 We all know how difficult it can be to find that perfect hire for your business.
 The recruitment and hiring process can be a long and windy road, and sometimes it takes longer than initially intended.
 So what if we told you that you’re potentially missing out on one of the most common and effective ways to recruit great talent?

 For most open roles, we often jump straight to thinking that they get filled via the traditional route.
 Post the job advertisement on a job board website and wait for standout applications to flood in.
-However, with the job market being more competitive than ever for employers, this method doesn’t consistently deliver.
+However, with the job market being more competitive than ever for employers, this method doesn’t consistently deliver and can accumulate costs.

 Instead of waiting for the perfect candidate to apply for your open role, it’s time to start thinking of other ways you can attract standout talent.
 Research shows that 73% of candidates are passive candidates, making it the most common way to fill open roles.